How to Quit Social Media (And Why You Might Consider It)

 If you can see your phone, you’ll reach for it.
 To stick to your objective, turn on the do-not-disturb function, then stash it out of sight.

 Worried your phone is spying on you?
-Here’s what your smartphone knows about you.
+Here’s why it’s a legitimate concern.

 Should you abstain completely for more than a day, let family, friends and colleagues know that you won’t be responding to messages.
 This accomplishes two things: first, they won’t think you’re being rude.
 Second, announcing your detox helps you stick to it.